nehalijo/SeeHearClick/README.md

 - 🔍 **Detects low color contrast** issues based on WCAG guidelines.
 - 🏆 **Assigns an accessibility score** to each webpage.
 - 🔊 **Hover-to-read feature** that reads out text when hovered.
+- 🎯 **Navigate without a mouse** using keyboard shortcuts for better accessibility.

 ## Installation
 1. Download or clone this repository.